Redbubble: Trademark infringement

-In 2019, the Hells Angels Motorcycle Club sued Redbubble in the Federal Court of Australia for infringing on its trademark.
-Another lawsuit was launched in 2021 after evidence was provided that Redbubble had continued to breach the trademark.
+In 2019, the Hells Angels Motorcycle Club sued Redbubble in the Federal Court of Australia for infringing on its trademark, launching another suit in 2021 after providing evidence that Redbubble had continued to breach the trademark.
+The 2019 case concluded with the Hells Angels being awarded $5,000 in damages.
+In July 2022, in the second ruling against Redbubble, the company was ordered to pay the club more than $78,000.

 Awards

 Since 2008, Redbubble has been nominated and won a series of awards, including: